 Nordic style mostly focuses on greys, black and white, with a touch of colour added through wood and greenery.
 A monochrome palette can be incredibly striking and is very on-trend.

 For rooms that are dark and lacking in natural light, focus on white tones to make the space appear bigger and brighter.
 Soften the look by introducing soft furnishings in grey, and ground by adding a few statement pieces in contrasting black.
+Grey rugs would work particularly well with this scheme.
+If you're looking to add further interest, you could try a stylish grey round rug.

 For bright and airy spaces, you can be bolder with darker shades, but don’t forget to balance the look by introducing white too.